Jimmy Corcoran (footballer): Early life

-Career
+Early career

 In 2021, Corcoran signed for Irish side Wexford.
 In 2022, he signed for Irish side Cork City.

 Bray Wanderers

 On 16 December 2023, Corcoran signed for League of Ireland First Division club Bray Wanderers.
 In January 2024, Corcoran kept a clean sheet on his debut for the club in a 0−0 Leinster Senior Cup draw away to Evergreen FC.
 On 25 March 2024, Corcoran suffered a serious shoulder injury in the second-half of Bray Wanderers 1−1 draw at home to Longford Town, his injury led to over 14 minutes of injury time being added on with Bray scoring in the 104th minute.
 After missing 19 matches, Corcoran returned from injury on 21 July, in a 1−0 FAI Cup loss to Shelbourne.
 After finishing 5th in the table Bray claimed the final play-off position.
 On 24 October, Corcoran kept a clean sheet in a 2−0 play-off first leg win over UCD, Bray later won the tie 2−1 on aggregate.
 6 days later, Corcoran produced a memorable performance in the first division play-off final, saving two penalties in a 4−2 penalty shootout win over Athlone Town after the match had finished 2−2 after extra time, Bray had earlier trailed 2−0.
 Corcoran later started in the promotion play-off game as Bray lost 3−1 to Drogheda United, to remain in the first division.

 On 12 December, Corcoran signed a new contract to remain with Bray for the 2025 season.
 Between March and April 2025, Corcoran was part of a Bray side who went on a club-record 7-match winning run with Corcoran keeping 4 clean sheets in the run.
 On 23 August, Corcoran saved a penalty to help Bray to a 1−0 win away to his former club Wexford.
 He played 35 of 36 league matches as Bray finished in 3rd place to secure a play-off position for the second straight year.

+On 18 December, Corcoran signed a new contract to keep him at Bray for a third consecutive year.
+On 23 January, ahead of the 2026 season, Corcoran was named as captain of Bray replacing Kilian Cantwell.
+On 24 July 2026, it was announced that Corcoran had suffered a ruptured patellar tendon in training, ruling him out of the majority of the rest of the season, Corcoran had played every minute of Bray's 23 league games prior to his injury.

 Personal life

-Corcoran was born in 2002 in the Republic of Ireland.
-He is a native of Kells, Republic of Ireland.
+Corcoran is a native of Drumbaragh, Kells, Republic of Ireland.